Traditional Chinese Medicine has used ginseng for centuries for its energy-restorative and healing properties.

 The use of ginseng over an extended period could diminish its effects on the body.
 For best results, take ginseng every 2–3 weeks with a one or two-week break in between.

 A well-known herbal supplement, Panax quinquefolius ginseng has been used traditionally for centuries in Chinese medicine.
-Ginseng is recognized for its anti-inflammatory effects and antioxidant properties.
-In addition, ginseng may support the immune system, improve brain function, fight fatigue, and much more!
+Ginseng is recognized for its potential anti-inflammatory effects and antioxidant properties.
+In addition, ginseng may support the immune system, reduce stress, fight fatigue, and much more!

 At the Ontario Ginseng Growers Association (OGGA), we’re passionate about educating consumers about high-quality, North American ginseng.
 Visit our website to learn more about this amazing plant—including some recipe ideas for adding ginseng into your daily routine!—or reach out to learn more about how you can get involved.